Please do not hesitate to call, write or send email with your questions regarding the Crossover Picks or to share your experience with the product.

 Now drop in your favorite flat-pick with the tip of the pick protruding through the lateral hole.
 Medium or standard size flat-picks work best.

-I recommend beginning with the SharkTooth “Traditional model, now in its design version 3.0.
+I recommend beginning with the SharkTooth “Traditional" model, now in its design version 4.0.
 The “Traditional” model allows the player to easily use their favorite flat pick with the system and there is no glue required to use a standard size flat pick.
-In addition, you now get two (2) Neoprene strap units included in each package.
+In addition, you now get two (2) Neoprene wraps included in each dual package.

 That is an easy decision.
-The “Traditional” SharkTooth v3.0 and the Kodiak Crossover Pick share the same design hook Velcro pick/strap assembly.
-Therefore, the player can use either the SharkTooth or the Kodiak picks with the Neoprene or leather strap system.
+The “Traditional” SharkTooth v4.0 and the Kodiak Crossover Pick share the same design hook Velcro pick/strap assembly.
+Therefore, the player can use either the SharkTooth or the Kodiak picks with the Neoprene or twill nylon wrap system.
 In other words, the two models compliment each other making the purchase a great value.
 See question #2 above for the free heart stone offer!

-The Un-Thumb-Pick (UTP) is the most unusual of the four Crossover Picks.
+The Un-Thumb-Pick (UTP) is the most unusual of the four Crossover Pick models.
 However, it is also the most versatile.
-The UTP is primarily designed to hold the flat pick in reserve while the player uses the classical mode of play.
+The UTP is primarily designed to hold the flat pick in reserve while the player uses the classical mode of play (bare hand).
 This includes the use of the bare thumb or thumb nail.
 When the flat pick is desired, the player engages the pick with the first finger.
 See the photos below for a closer look.

 There is a secret thumb pick mode that is not too well publicized until now.
 The photos below show how the Un-Thumb-Pick is configured as a very cool Crossover Pick (flexible thumb pick).